 Vitamin D toxicity is caused by excessive supplementation.
 Some psittacine species, notably macaws, are sensitive to excessive dietary vitamin D, and may develop soft-tissue calcification and renal failure.
 Toxic levels for psittacines have not been established, but levels that may be toxic for poultry begin at 2,800 IU/kg of feed.

-For discussion of vitamin E, see Nutrition: Exotic and Zoo Animals: Nutrition in Piscivorous Birds.
+For discussion of vitamin E, see Nutrition in Piscivorous Birds.

 Last full review/revision July 2011 by Joeke Nijboer, PhD; Teresa L. Lightfoot, DVM, DABVP (Avian)